Jump the navigation

 Equipment and Supplies: Any equipment purchased with PIG funds will become the property of Whitman College.
 For requests involving technology, please consult with David Sprunger, Director of Instructional and Learning Technology, prior to submitting your application.

 Student Assistants.
-Students often offer valuable perspectives on the classroom or curriculum.
-Up to 80 hours of student assistance can be requested (at the same rate as the Abshire awards).
-Explain why the student's assistance is especially valuable to the project and provide an outline of their anticipated work.
+Students often offer valuable perspectives on the classroom or curriculum, when engaged as pedagogical partners.
+During the semester, up to 80 hours of student assistance can be requested (at the same rate as the Abshire awards).
+For summer grants, up to 160 hours of student assistance can be requested.
+Applicants should explain why the student's assistance is especially valuable to the project and provide an outline of their anticipated work.

 Grant Recipients